Dr Martin King - Jon Rollason

-King was a replacement for Dr. Keel, and like him, he is a doctor, who has a surgery at 12 Marjoribanks Terrace, SW3, London (The Sell-Out), the telephone number of the surgery is Gerrad 1071(The Sell-Out)..
+King was a replacement for Dr. Keel, and like him, he is a doctor, who has his surgery at 12 Marjoribanks Terrace, SW3, London (The Sell-Out), the telephone number of the surgery is Gerrad 1071(The Sell-Out).

-In Mission to Montreal, he replaces Carla Berotti's doctor, Dr..
-Bronson.
-The film star requires constant medical attention but is also up the something.
-King is left in the dark by Steed at first and thanks him for a "free trip in a luxury liner, sea air, and just one patient".
-After a man is mistaken for King and murdered, the doctor realizes that Steed has actually sent him on a dangerous mission.
+In Mission to Montreal, he replaces Carla Berotti's doctor, Dr. Bronson.
+The film star requires constant medical attention but is also up to something.
+King is left in the dark by Steed at first and thanks him for a "free trip in a luxury liner, sea air, and just one patient."
+After a man is mistaken for King and murdered, the doctor realizes that Steed has sent him on a dangerous mission.

-Steed and Dr. King appear to be well-acquainted, Steed trusts him and he knows that King is more than capable to handle dangerous situations.
+Steed and Dr. King appear to be well-acquainted.
+Steed trusts him, and he knows that King is more than capable of handling dangerous situations.

-There is a relaxed atmoshpere between the two man.
+There is a relaxed atmosphere between the two-man.
 Steed makes mocking comments about King's dressing gown.
 But Dr. King has a ready tongue and ironically asks Steed about "his rig" because the agent is posing as a steward aboard ship.

 Steed uses King to observe people, to spy on them or because of his medical knowledge.

-In Dead on Course the doctor has to examine corpses following a suspicious airplane crash.
-Steed is called in to investigate the crash and King assists him on the case.
-King finds out that not all crew personnel is dead - a hostess is still alive and the co-pilot is unaccounted for.
-King informs Steed, that the pilot of the plane did not die in the crash, but was strangled.
+In Dead on Course, the doctor has to examine corpses following a suspicious airplane crash.
+Steed is called in to investigate the incident, and King assists him on the case.
+King finds out that not all crew personnel is dead - a hostess is still alive, and the co-pilot is unaccounted.
+King informs Steed, that the pilot of the plane did not die in the crash, but got strangled.

 The third and last case with Dr. King is The Sell-Out.